 Could you inadvertently invalidate your fleet insurance?

 Let’s be honest.
-One of the best reasons to use Total Insurance to compare quotes online is that it saves time.
+One of the best reasons to use Total Insurance to compare quotes online is that it saves time and money.

 And for many business people, getting their commercial insurance sorted as quickly and seamlessly as possible means more time to concentrate on making money.

-However, no matter how pressed for time you are, there are a few important things you must keep in mind, to avoid accidently invalidating your insurance.
+However, no matter how pressed for time you are, there are a few important things you must keep in mind, to avoid accidentally invalidating your insurance.

 Making a claim on a fleet insurance policy usually means some sort of incident that could potentially affect your business operations.
 The last thing you need at times like that, is a long drawn out claims process.
 Or, worse still, finding that your cover is insufficient or unavailable.